astro-otter/otter-web/README.rst

 Otter Web is a web application for the Organization for the Open mulTiwavelength Transient Event Repository (OTTER) project.

-This repository contains both the front-end code for displaying and interacting with the OTTER database, as well as the API interface.
+This repository contains the front-end code for displaying and interacting with the OTTER database.

 Install and run
 ---------------